afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

     - `lang` - language code
     - `values` - list of translation objects with fields
         - `key` - key of the attribute or value
-        - `value` - translation for the key
+        - `name` - translation for the key

 If attirbute `type` is two level attribute the following fields is possible to set: